-TheJira Project Reporting Academy has begun, the first lesson of a series of articles that will show how to build a dashboard of project reports in Jirausing the integration between eazyBI and Profields, as it's the most effective and organic way to centralize projects and obtain great Jira data visualization.
+TheJira Project Reporting Academy has begun, the first lesson of a series of articles that will show how to build a dashboard of project reports in Jirausing the integration between eazyBI and Projectrak (formerly Profields), as it's the most effective and organic way to tracking Jira projects.

 Besides what you'll learn on this lesson, which is how to set Projectrak as a source for project and cross-project information in eazyBI, throughout the 4 fascicles you’ll learn how to obtain the best from Jira projects data visualization:

 In this first lesson we’ll explain how to create the first report on eazyBI with data from Projectrak.
 Every article is designed as a step-by-step guide.
 By enrolling to the Academy, you'll additionally receive a DIY Checklist to help you create your own set of project reports, independently of my particular choices.

 In future classes I’ll show how to create different graphs and grids to represent Jira + Projectrak data and combine them into a dashboard that helps you with project planning and decision-making.
 Here’s the full syllabus.

 Creating Gantt chart views of your project portfolio.